Meet the CWC team

 Energy & Carbon Manager

-Toby joined the team in the summer of 2015 as an Energy Officer, focusing on energy and carbon management services and took on the role of Energy and Carbon Manager in September 2016.
-He is responsible for operational energy and water management, which includes bill validation and supplier management, energy and water procurement, fiscal and carbon budget settings, KPI reporting, metering, DECs and EPCs and statutory compliance and annual reporting, amongst other things.
-He is also involved in the development of carbon, energy and sustainability strategies and works with the Technical Services Manager to find energy and water savings opportunities and identify solutions for these.
+Toby joined the team in June 2015 as an Energy Officer, focusing on energy and carbon management services and took on the role of Energy and Carbon Manager in September 2016 and now runs the Shared Energy Services Bureau, whereby SCFT works collaboratively with other partners regionally.
+This makes him responsible for what we call operational energy and water management; this includes bill validation and supplier management, energy and water procurement, budget setting and management, performance reporting, metering, compliance with the Energy Performance of Buildings Regulations along with other statutory compliance and annual reporting mechanisms, amongst other things.
+He is also involved in the development of carbon, energy and sustainability policies and strategies and works with the Technical Services Manager to find energy and water savings opportunities and identify solutions for these.

 Toby has an MSc in Climate Change and Policy and has worked in energy management since finishing university; before joining the team, he spent three years working for a local authority in a similar role.
 Toby has a robust understanding of operational energy and supplier management issues and analysis of energy data which are both key to wider energy management success to deliver reductions in energy consumption, carbon emissions and cost.